 - ½ cup evaporated milk

-- 2 tbsp canola oil
+- 2 tablespoon canola oil

-- 1 cup vanilla yogurt mixed
+- 1 cup low-fat vanilla yogurt * low sugar brand

 - 1 cup thinly sliced strawberries

-- 2-3 sliced Bananas
+- 2-3 sliced bananas

-Heat sandwich maker and spray with non-stick vegetable spray.
+- Heat sandwich maker and spray with non-stick vegetable spray.

-In a large bowl, mix flour, oats, baking powder, baking soda, sugar, and flax together.
+- In a large bowl, mix flour, oats, baking powder, baking soda, sugar, and flax together.

-Remove with a spatula when done and repeat with remaining batter until all gone (ensuring to spray non-stick vegetable spray each time).
+- Remove with a spatula when done and repeat with remaining batter until all gone (ensuring to spray non-stick vegetable spray each time).

-Spread 1 tsp. jam on one ½ sandwich pancake and 1 tsp. maple yogurt on the other.
+- Spread 1 tsp. jam on one ½ sandwich pancake and 1 tsp. maple yogurt on the other.

-Add layer of strawberries and bananas (about 5- 6 slices of each) on top of jam covered pancake.
+- Add layer of strawberries and bananas (about 5- 6 slices of each) on top of jam covered pancake.

-Place the maple yogurt-covered pancake on top.
+- Place the maple yogurt-covered pancake on top.
 Serve with maple vanilla yogurt for dipping sauce.